aws-solutions-library-samples/guidance-for-medialake-on-aws/README.md

 ### 1. **Login**

-Use the emailed credentials to log in to the media lake UI.
+Use the emailed credentials and link to log in to the media lake UI.

 ### 2. **Connect Storage**